News and features

 What did you think of The Royal Ballet's Mixed programme featuring works by Ashton, Marriott and Robbins?

 A quick guide to The Royal Ballet's new mixed programme, featuring classic works by Ashton and Robbins as well as a world premiere from Alastair Marriott.

 Casting for The Royal Ballet's staging of Jerome Robbins's comic ballet has been announced.

 16 May 2014

 Balanchine's rival for the title of America's greatest 20th-century choreographer created ballets as well as the musicals West Side Story and Fiddler on the Roof.

 Jerome Robbins’s The Concert (or The Perils of Everybody) depicts with satirical glee the thoughts and fantasies of a concert audience.
 While a pianist solemnly plays nine pieces by Fryderyk Chopin, he is upstaged by his audience as their minds begin to wander, taking them on some wonderfully surreal flights of fancy.

 Robbins’s choreography uncovers the individual quirks and foibles of the concert goers, while attending closely to the patterns and textures of the music.
-The ballet is laced with slapstick humour: to the sounds of the Raindrop Prelude, dancers open and close black umbrellas, taking their prompts from one another, rather than from the weather.
-And in one of the ballet’s most hilarious and well-loved scenes, six dancers are unable to coordinate their movements to Chopin’s Waltz in E Minor.
-The Concert had its premiere in New York in 1956 and has since been performed by companies around the world, entering the repertory of The Royal Ballet in 1975.
+The ballet is laced with slapstick humour: to one prelude dancers open and close black umbrellas, taking their prompts from one another rather than from the weather; and in one of the ballet’s most hilarious and well-loved scenes, six dancers are unable to coordinate their movements to Chopin’s Waltz in E Minor.
+The Concert had its premiere in New York in 1956 and has since been performed by companies around the world, and entered the repertory of The Royal Ballet in 1975.